ahmedkhan69/Cricket-Data-Analytics-Project-Using-Web-Scraping-Python-Pandas-and-Power-BI/README.md

 # Project Benefits

+- Practical Experience: This project demonstrates hands-on experience in collecting and processing real-world data, transforming it, and using analysis to draw conclusions.
-- Resume Enhancement: This project is an excellent addition to a data science resume.
-It showcases skills in data collection, cleaning, analysis, and visualization – all essential skills for any data scientist.
+- Skills Showcased: The project showcases skills in web scraping, data cleaning, statistical analysis, and data visualization – all essential competencies for a data scientist.

-- Guided Project: Although the project is structured to help beginners and advanced users, I have included all materials, code, and instructions so others can replicate the project easily.
+- Resume Booster: Completing this project adds a powerful case study to your data science portfolio, enhancing your profile with a comprehensive data analytics project.

 # Materials Included
 The following materials are included in this project: